KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`View --> Slideshow --> All` :kbd:`F9`

-    Start Slide-Show of all images in current window.
+    Start Slide-Show of all items in current window.

 :menuselection:`View --> Slideshow --> Selection` :kbd:`Alt+F9`

-    Start Slide-Show on selected images.
+    Start Slide-Show on selected items.

 :menuselection:`View --> Slideshow --> With All Sub-Albums` :kbd:`Shift+F9`